WE HELP YOU EMBRACE THE 7 WORRIES IN RETIREMENT

 ￭ Social Security planning has long-term care implications.
 Social Security is the base income used to pay the long-term care bill, and any remaining balance must be made up from other income if you are paying the bill yourself.

-￭ Cardinal can prepare a complimentary Social Security timing report for you – just fill out the form below!
+￭ Cardinal can prepare a complimentary Social Security timing report for you – just fill out the form on the bottom of this page!